 FAQs (Frequently Asked Questions)

-All PNB branches provide RTGS/NEFT services to customers for fund transfer.
+All PNB branches provide RTGS/NEFT services to customers for fund transfers.

 In such a case, the remitter gets back the remitted amount.
-The beneficiary bank returns the money to remitter bank when the former fails to credit amount in beneficiary account.
+The beneficiary bank returns the money to the remitter bank when the former fails to credit the amount in the beneficiary account.
 Moreover, it consumes about 2 hours to return the amount.

-Generally NEFT works on the basis of hourly batches including 11 batches in week days and 5 batches on Saturdays.
-On week days, the beneficiary may expect credit between 09:00 am to 05:00 pm.
+Generally, NEFT works on the basis of hourly batches including 11 batches in weekdays and 5 batches on Saturdays.
+On weekdays, the beneficiary may expect credit between 09:00 am to 05:00 pm.
 But on Saturdays, hourly batches work from 09:00 am to 12:00 noon.
-Moreover, the credit may be expected on same day or subsequent working day in following cases:
+Moreover, the credit may be expected on the same day or subsequent working day in the following cases:

 1) Transaction settlement on weekdays in the batches of 06:00 pm and 07:00 pm

 2) Transaction settlement on Saturdays in the batch of 01:00 pm

 PNB’s customer facilitation center is located in Mumbai.
 Moreover, Chief Manager is responsible for heading this center.

 Address: Punjab National Bank, RTGS – NEFT Cell, First Floor, PNB House, Sir P M Road, Fort, Mumbai – 400 001

 Contact number: 022-22627526 (For RTGS), 022-22627511 (For NEFT)